CompoundWise

 How each ISA works

 Cash ISA.
 A Cash ISA is essentially a savings account with a tax-free wrapper.
 You deposit cash, the bank pays you interest, and that interest is completely free from income tax.
-Your capital is protected — the balance will never drop below what you deposited.
+Your capital is protected.
+The balance will never drop below what you deposited.
 Easy-access Cash ISAs let you withdraw at any time, while fixed-rate versions lock your money away for a set term (usually 1-5 years) in exchange for a higher rate.
 Cash ISA interest rates broadly track the Bank of England base rate, so they rise and fall with monetary policy.

 Stocks & Shares ISA.
-A Stocks & Shares ISA is an investment account where you buy assets — typically index funds, ETFs, individual shares, or bonds — and all growth, dividends, and capital gains are tax-free.
+A Stocks & Shares ISA is an investment account where you buy assets, typically index funds, ETFs, individual shares, or bonds, and all growth, dividends, and capital gains are tax-free.
 Unlike a Cash ISA, your capital is at risk: the value of your investments can go down as well as up.
 However, over long periods, equities have historically delivered significantly higher returns than cash.
 A global index fund inside a Stocks & Shares ISA is the most popular choice for UK investors seeking long-term growth.

 Both types share the annual ISA allowance of £20,000.
 Since April 2024, you can open multiple ISAs of the same type with different providers in the same tax year.
-You could, for instance, hold two Cash ISAs with different banks and a Stocks & Shares ISA with an investment platform — as long as your combined contributions do not exceed £20,000 for the tax year.
+You could, for instance, hold two Cash ISAs with different banks and a Stocks & Shares ISA with an investment platform, as long as your combined contributions do not exceed £20,000 for the tax year.

 FeatureCash ISAStocks & Shares ISA